uit-no/research-software.uit.no/content/projects.md

 {{ div(attributes='class="uk-column-1-2@l"') }}

+## Helping two students installing Python software for a course

+Two students approached us to help installing software and dependencies which they needed to attend a computational course.
+We solved this with Conda and by adjusting wrong paths.
+It also required a non-trivial work-around with a symbolic link to a library which could not be found by the software.

 ## Translating a legacy Visual Basic program to Python

 In this ongoing project we help a researcher to translate and restructure an